Home

 Many of the items created by this profession are not done so to be used as upgrades, but instead have special effects that are designed to make the Engineer's life easier.
 With teleportation devices, speed increases, and parachutes, the gear from Engineering is useful for almost any class.

-Along with the quality of life creations that this profession brings, there are a number of usable items that can be crafted to help increase the DPS of the player or help them out with some additional CC, such as their variety of bombs.
+Along with the quality of life creations that this profession brings, there are a number of usable items that can be crafted to help increase the DPS of the player or help them out with some additional crowd control, such as their variety of bombs.

-Your possible creations will depend on your chosen specialisation, of which there are 2 choices for Engineering: Gnomish and Goblin.
+Your possible creations will depend on your chosen specialisation, of which there are two choices for Engineering: Gnomish and Goblin.
 Gnomish Engineering focuses on utility, while Goblin Engineering is almost always about explosions.

 Engineering is definitely an interesting choice, but it can be extremely expensive to level.
 We recommend taking Mining with Engineering to at least cover your ore costs for the schematics.